kronosta/4temporal-citrus-conlang/README.md

 : a row of empty meanings ended by 23.
 Usually native speakers are always able to find something : to put in the entries that relates to the conversation, but you can always just put "1+1=2" : in the universal truths box for example.
-* When writing in 4x4 table form, the following system is used to choose the script: {|
+* When writing in 4x4 table form, the following system is used to choose the script:
+:{| class="wikitable"
 | Katakana || Katakana || Katakana || Katakana
 |-
 | Katakana || Hiragana || Hiragana || Katakana